Babesia – Serology

 Blood, clotted - vacutainer tubes (SST)

 - Clinical information including symptom onset date or if asymptomatic

 - Tick bite exposure, transfusion, transplantation, and/or perinatal history

 Label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier such as the patient’s date of birth or Health Card Number.
 Failure to provide this information may result in rejection or testing delay.

 Timing of Specimen Collection

-An acute (collected early after the onset of symptoms) and a convalescent (collected 2-3 weeks later) may be required for laboratory diagnosis.
+An acute (collected early after the onset of symptoms) and a convalescent (collected 2-3 weeks later) specimen may be required to complete laboratory investigations.

-Grossly haemolysed, lipemic, contaminated specimens, CSF and specimens containing anti-coagulant are unsuitable for testing.
+Grossly haemolysed, lipemic, contaminated specimens and specimens containing anti-coagulant are unsuitable for testing.

 Storage and Transport

 Centrifuge tube if using serum separator tube (SST).
 Specimens should be stored at 2-8°C following collection and shipped on ice packs to PHO’s laboratory as soon as possible.
 All clinical specimens must be shipped in accordance to the Transportation of Dangerous Good Act.